JohnDGodwin/sandbox/orange_pi5_plus/gsdump.md

 Go ahead and pull some packages we will need, too.

-`sudo apt install dkms python3-all-dev fakeroot network-manager cmake meson`
+`sudo apt install dkms --no-install-recommends python3-all-dev fakeroot network-manager cmake meson`

 Set system local timezone - replace region and city with your usecase